ONLYOFFICE/Kubernetes-Docs/README.md

    $ kubectl delete pod converter-*** docservice-***
    ```

-## Using Prometheus to collect metrics with visualization in Grafana (optional)
+## Using Grafana to visualize metrics (optional)

 *This step is optional.
-You can skip this section if you don't want to install Prometheus and Grafana*
+You can skip this section if you don't want to install Grafana*

 ### 1. Deploy Grafana

+Note: It is assumed that step [#6.2](#62-installing-prometheus) has already been completed.

 #### 1.1 Deploy Grafana without installing ready-made dashboards